Aliases for AVPR1B Gene

 GeneCards Summary for AVPR1B Gene

 AVPR1B (Arginine Vasopressin Receptor 1B) is a Protein Coding gene.
-Diseases associated with AVPR1B include melancholia and acth-independent macronodular adrenal hyperplasia.
-Among its related pathways are Calcium signaling pathway and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and protein kinase C binding.
-An important paralog of this gene is AVPR2.
+Diseases associated with AVPR1B include Acth-Independent Macronodular Adrenal Hyperplasia and Asperger Syndrome.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and protein kinase C binding.
+An important paralog of this gene is OXTR.

 UniProtKB/Swiss-Prot for AVPR1B Gene